vishvAsa/purANam_vaiShNavam/mahAbhAratam/06-bhIShma-parva/03-bhagavad-gItA-parva/saMskRtam/rAmAnujaH/english/AdidevAnandaH/04_jnAna-yogaH_brahmArp/06_ajo-pi_sannavyayA.md

 form similar to the configuration of gods, men etc., I incarnate in the form of gods etc. The Sruti teaches the same thing: 'Being unborn, He is born in various forms' (Tai.
 A., 3.12.7).
-The purport is that His birth is ite unlike that of ordinary beings.
+The purport is that His birth is quite unlike that of ordinary beings.
 The dissimilarity consists in that He is born out of His own will unlike ordinary beings whose birth is necessitated by their Karma.
 Thus constured, there is no contradiction also between what was taught earlier and what is taught